FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ```
 {: file="/config/dynamic/global.yaml" link="https://github.com/FoxxMD/traefik-homelab/blob/main/traefik_external/traefik/dynamic_config/global.yml#L68-L70"}

-Then, on the docker labels for the service add it to the load balancer:
+Then, on the docker labels for the service, add it to the load balancer:

 ```yaml
 services: